 Have you ever had a chocolate beet cupcake?
 What about frosting made with avocado?
 Intrigued?
 So was I.

 Once in a while, I'll get bored or curious, and find myself in the kitchen making something really random.
 These beet cupcakes are definitely a product of that.
 I had heard of people putting beets into everything, and so I figured, why not a cupcake?
 There is only one problem with cupcakes in our house: nobody eats them.
-The husband doesn't like them, and I prefer to go on long runs.
+The husband doesn't care for them, and I prefer to go on long runs.

 I am now taking applications for new guinea pigs to cook for...